 - Criminal: murder! (fratricide) – Genesis 4

-Colleges offer majors related to each of the seven areas above (e.g. doctors, psychologists, sociologists, environmentalists, ministers, philosophers, law enforcement).
+How significant it is that our Universities and colleges offer majors related to each of the seven areas above — doctors, psychologists, sociologists, environmentalists, ministers, philosophers, law enforcement.

 Extended Results (from Genesis 4)

-Corresponding with reality on every corner of the globe throughout all of human history, the results observed in the first offspring of Adam and Eve are tragic expressions of human sinfulness: rebellion, anger, envy, hatred, bitterness, lying and murder.
-One can only imagine the grief that filled Eve’s heart at the death of her second-born son (Abel) at the hands of her first-born son (Cain).
-I John 3:11-13 identifies Cain as a member of Satan’s family (cf. John 8:44).
+Corresponding with reality in every part of the world (throughout all of human history), the results observed in the first offspring of Adam and Eve display tragic expressions of human evil — rebellion, anger, envy, hatred, bitterness, lying and murder.
+One can only imagine the grief that filled Eve’s heart at the death of her second son (Abel) at the hands of her first son (Cain).
+I John 3:12 identifies Cain as a member of Satan’s family (cf. John 8:44).